 The stereotyped image of skeletal young children with protruding bellies saved by souls of goodwill in sub-Saharan Africa is still too widespread.
 Severe acute malnutrition still persists of course, especially among the victims of extreme poverty, natural catastrophes and wars.
 Naturally, this deadly disease must continue to be addressed and treated, as numerous NGOs are doing.

 The treatment of malnutrition should focus not only on severe malnutrition in children.
-Less severe malnutrition, going back to life in the foetus and resulting from malnutrition in women even prior to their pregnancy, continues to contribute to stunting, which affects 23.8 % of all children under the age of 5 throughout the world.
+Less severe malnutrition, going back to life in the foetus and resulting from malnutrition in women even prior to their pregnancy, continues to contribute to stunting, which affects 23.8% of all children under the age of five throughout the world.

 The responsibilities of the industrial food system

-- The second error is to believe that significant changes cannot be made to the eating practices of limited-income groups in the absence of an increase in resources.
+- the belief that significant changes cannot be made to the eating practices of limited-income groups in the absence of an increase in resources.
 Yet several studies show the opposite, whether they are about exclusive breastfeeding for the first six months of life and improved complementary feeding, or else hygiene measures and supplies of drinking water.

-- The third error is to consider that obesity continues to be only a problem of the rich in low-income countries.
+- the consideration that obesity continues to be only a problem of the rich in low-income countries.
 Obesity is escalating and affecting growing numbers of not so well-off people, particularly in cities.

-When analysing the impact of the food system, it is necessary to account for the agri-food industry (Big Food).
-On a world-wide scale Big Food is primarily responsible for the “nutrition transition” towards processed food.
-“Globalised” industrial food is gradually replacing traditional cooking and locally produced foods, with ultra-processed foods’ (food-like substances as Michael Pollan calls some of them) undeniable appeal for city-dwellers and young people as these products are strongly associated with Western-style fast food and heavily promoted by the media.
+When analysing the impact of the food system, it is necessary to account for the agrifood industry (Big Food).
+On a world-wide scale Big Food is primarily responsible for the nutrition transition towards processed food.
+Globalized industrial food is gradually replacing traditional cooking and locally produced foods, with ultra-processed foods’ (food-like substances as Michael Pollan calls some of them) undeniable appeal for city-dwellers and young people as these products are strongly associated with Western-style fast food and heavily promoted by the media.
 This appeal is reflected in profound changes in consumption trends in developing countries.
-Global sales of highly processed foods increased by 44 % from 2000 to 2013, but only by 2 % in North America as opposed to 48 % in Latin America and 71 % in Africa and the Middle East.
+Global sales of highly processed foods increased by 44% from 2000 to 2013, but only by 2% in North America as opposed to 48% in Latin America and 71% in Africa and the Middle East.

 Changing the food environment